madhavInfobeans/Wow-MessageBoard/README.md

+### BACKEND DETAILS

+In the project directory, you can run backend server:

+first go to cd backend and run the command

+### `npm start` or ### `nodemon server.js`

+Open [http://localhost:4000]to view it in the browser.

+nodemon will starts and run on after every changes.

+### FRONTEND DETAILS

-In the project directory, you can run:
+In the root project directory, you can run frontend :

 ### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000]to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

 ### `npm run concurrently`

-Blog by Madhav Singh - Now we run npm run dev to run client and server concurrently by installing npm i concurrently.
+Blog Research for the project, We can run `npm run dev` to run client and server concurrently by installing npm i concurrently package.

+### Other Details

+Useful dependencies of the project

+1 passport-jwt
+2 sequelize
+3 mysql as database
+4 jsonwebtoken
+5 dotenv
+6 express-session
+7 react